renspringlea/ryba.ren/_posts/2025-05-12-violence-care.md

 In *The Other End of the Needle: Continuity and Change among Tattoo Workers*, David C. Lane draws an explicit link between disease risk and skill in disease prevention:

-> Of the 31 people [tattoo artists] I spoke with, all but 2 (the shopless 2) had BBPs certification.
+> Of the 31 people [tattoo artists] I spoke with, all but 2 (the shopless 2) had BBPs [bloodborne pathogens] certification.
 Many view this certification as an aspect of becoming a competent professional. [...] established tattooists are constantly concerned with maintaining a sterile enough environment to tattoo.
 They understand this as a responsibility of the occupation, along with being knowledgeable about disease transmission.
 Most willingly take courses in BBPs [bloodborne pathogens], and many routinely take refresher courses.

 # BDSM
 BDSM (for the uninitiated: bondage, discipline, dominance, submission, sadism, and masochism) can appear very violent.
 BDSM practitioners often receive large wounds and deep bruises.
 For many practitioners, the pain is the point.